PURCHASING PROPERTY IN TURKEY

 There are two different options for foreigners who want to acquire real estate in Turkey.
 The first one is to acquire real estate at the land registry office, and the second one is to acquire real estate by establishing a foreign-capital company.

-Acquiring Real Estate from the Land Registry Office
+Acquiring Real Estate from the Land Registry Office in Turkey

 Acquiring real estate from the land registry office is a common method preferred by foreign investors.
 However, in this method, foreign investors may face some limitations.
 For example, during the process of acquiring real estate in Turkey, foreign investors must provide certain documents, including the foreign national’s passport, residence permit in Turkey, and opening a bank account in Turkey.
 Additionally, foreign investors are required to obtain notarized translation services for the process of acquiring real estate in Turkey.

-Acquiring Real Estate by Establishing a Company
+Acquiring Real Estate by Establishing a Company in Turkey

 Another preferred method by foreign investors is acquiring real estate by establishing a foreign-capital company in Turkey.
 In this method, foreign investors can acquire real estate through the company they establish in Turkey.
 However, legal restrictions must be taken into consideration, and regulations and rules established by the government must be followed.